Assassination of Jovenel Moïse: Aftermath

 Jimmy Chérizier, one of the most powerful gang bosses in Haiti and the leader of the G9 gang federation, on 10 July called the assassination of the president a "national and international conspiracy" against Haiti, while blaming the police, opposition politicians and the business class of being behind the killing.
-He called on his men to protest against the assassination and also warned that his followers would commit violence, while adding that it was time for black people of Haiti to take back control of the business sector from those of Syrian and Lebanese descent.
+He called on his men to protest against the assassination and warned that his followers would commit violence, while adding that it was time for black people of Haiti to take back control of the business sector from those of Syrian and Lebanese descent.

-Also on 10 July, Martine Moïse posted an audio message to her Twitter account, calling on Haiti to "not lose its way" and accusing unnamed people of assassinating her husband to stall a democratic transition of power.
+Martine Moïse was treated at a hospital in Miami.
+On 10 July she posted an audio message to her Twitter account, calling on Haiti to "not lose its way" and accusing unnamed people of assassinating her husband to stall a democratic transition of power.
 She posted photos of herself recovering in the hospital bed to Twitter on 14 July and thanked the medical team that saved her.
 On 17 July, she returned to Haiti following her release from the hospital.
+Martine was awarded $5,305,387 in compensation from six convicts in the case tried in Miami under a restitution order by a federal judge in June 2024.
+Her and Jovenel's eldest son Joverlein Moïse was meanwhile awarded $865,396.

 The funeral for Moïse was held on 23 July at his family compound near Cap-Haïtien, amidst a tense atmosphere.
 Some of the mourners heckled the Haitian officials and politicians, leading to firing of tear gas and gunshots by the police, while foreign diplomats left the funeral earlier.
 A day before the funeral, protesters had also tried to stop mourners from being able to attend it.
 Prime Minister Ariel Henry declared 7 July as a national holiday for Haiti on the first anniversary of the assassination.

-Martine Moïse was awarded $5,305,387 in compensation from six convicts in the case tried in Miami under a restitution order by a federal judge in June 2024.
-Her and Jovenel's eldest son Joverlein Moïse was meanwhile awarded $865,396.